public-transport/friendly-public-transport-format/docs/readme.md

 ### `region`

-A region is a group of `station`s, for example a metropolitan area or a geographical or cultural region.
-A `station` can be part of multiple regions.
+A `region` is a group of `station`s, for example a metropolitan area or a geographical or cultural region.

+In many urban areas, there are several long-distance train & bus stations, all distinct but well-connected through local public transport.
+It makes sense to keep them as `station`s, because they may still have individual `stop`s, but clustering them enables more advanced routing information.

+A `station` can be part of multiple `region`s.

 ```js
 {